NHS faces £4.3bn Legal Bill for Clinical Negligence Claims

 Support for Clinical Negligence

-Fortunately, most medical treatment and procedures are free of incidents and lead to positive outcomes.
+Fortunately, most medical treatments and procedures are free of incidents and lead to positive outcomes.
 However, if you or a dependant has suffered as a result of negligence, you may be able to claim compensation for NHS negligence.
 To discuss your possible case with a sympathetic and experienced legal adviser, please contact us today.
 All calls are in confidence.